DOT Oral Fluid Testing – What are Standing Orders?

 Our company continues to utilize urine drug testing, but the collector should use an oral fluid specimen collection in these instances:

-More on DOT Oral Fluid Drug Testing
+More on DOT DOT Oral Fluid Drug Testing